Henri Michel: Ivory Coast

 He joined the Ivorian national team after the departure of Robert Nouzaret around 2004.
 He managed with a young Ivorian team to come out first of their group ahead of Cameroon and Egypt, becoming the first coach to send Ivory Coast to the World Cup.
 In February 2006, He reached the Africa Cup of Nations final, but lost to Egypt on penalties.
 Later that year, he managed the Ivory Coast at the 2006 FIFA World Cup, where they played well but went home in the group stage after two defeats by Argentina and the Netherlands, before beating Serbia & Montenegro 3–2 in their final match.

 El Zamalek

 After the 2006 World Cup he joined the Egyptian club Zamalek.
 He left the club in 2007 to return to Morocco.

 Sundowns

 In 2008, he was appointed coach of Mamelodi Sundowns in South Africa.
 He left in March 2009 after being chased by an angry mob demanding his resignation.

 El Zamalek

-After two years turned back to El Zamalek on 30 August 2009 and on 30 November 2009 El Zamalek officials have fired the French coach due to negative results, the team was 15 points behind bitter rivals Al Ahly in the Egyptian league.
+After two years turned back to El Zamalek on 30 August 2009 and on 30 November 2009 El Zamalek officials have fired the France national team coach due to negative results, the team was 15 points behind bitter rivals Al Ahly in the Egyptian league.